fnipo/fnipo.github.io/docs/_posts/2025-09-16-consumers-producers-migrations-strategies.md

 # Conclusion

-Idempotency is a powerful tool for simplifying migrations, particularly for high-available system and when exactly-once guarantees are desirable.
+Idempotency is a powerful tool for simplifying migrations, particularly for high-available systems.

 It allows for parallel processing, safe retries, gradual migrations, and more resilient rollbacks.
 Without it, migrations may require hard-switches, which involves a risky choreography of producer and consumer switches, usually leading to downtimes.